Bereavement Support > A Guide to Collective Mourning

 Funerals, wakes and the informal gatherings that happen afterwards play a crucial role in starting to understand the loss we’ve experienced, as well as taking the first painful steps through grief.
 We take part in a series of mourning rituals at these events that, despite differing between each and every culture, have in common a way of bringing people together.

-This process of taking comfort in sharing bereavement rituals is known as collective mourning.
+Taking comfort in sharing bereavement rituals with those close to us is known as collective mourning.
 It’s an opportunity to celebrate a life that has past in whatever way feels right for that person.
 These can be formal or informal, religious, spiritual or unique in their expression; from taking it in turns to lay flowers, sprinkling dirt on the grave, lighting a candle, adding notes to a message tree or singing together.

 The sharing of stories and memories often comes out in those conversational and informal moments that happen after the official ceremony.
 Doing this collectively means we get to witness how many lives were touched by the person who has died, which in itself can be very comforting.

 In whatever form it takes, collective mourning can give structure and expression to a sequence of emotions which are often difficult to make sense of.
-Those that bear witness to our grief can help validate our emotions and create a sense of connectedness.
+For those close to us that bear witness to our grief, this can help validate our emotions and create a sense of connectedness.
 These shared experiences offer memorable, tangible proof we are not alone.

 The COVID-19 pandemic has changed how people can say goodbye and mourn.
 Funerals are still taking place, but as they are restricted to immediate family and must abide by social distancing rules, many of those experiencing a bereavement may not be able to say goodbye and publicly express their grief in the way they would like to.
 This can only make grief more difficult to handle.